abdallah159/Notepad/README.md

 =============================================================

-this project is done by Abdallah Mohammed  studenting at suez canal Uneveristy at faculty of computers and informatics science. hope you like it , and thanks :) ..
+this project is done by Abdallah Mohammed  student at suez canal Uneveristy at faculty of computers and informatics science. hope you like it , and thanks :) ..